Interaction-driven first-order and higher-order topological superconductivity

 We investigate the superconducting (SC) phases of the model in Eq.~\eqref{eq: Rashba Hubbard hamiltonian} by means of the functional renormalization (fRG) group, combined with mean-field theory (fRG+MFT)~\cite{Wang2014,Yamase2016,Vilardi2020,Bonetti2020}.
 This results in a renormalized superconducting gap equation of the form

 where $\nu_n$ are fermionic Matsubara frequencies, $T$ is the temperature, $\Delta^{\sigma\sigma'}_\bk$ is the SC order parameter, and $F^{ss'}(\bk',\nu_n)$ is the spin-resolved anomalous propagator, describing the propagation of a hole that gets reflected into a particle or vice-versa.
-The function $\widetilde{V}^{\sigma\sigma'ss'}_{\bk\bk'}$ describes an effective interaction, computed by means of the fRG (see Methods Section and Supplementary Information~\ref{supp_eins} for a deeper explanation).
+The function $\widetilde{V}^{\sigma\sigma'ss'}_{\bk\bk'}$ describes an effective interaction, computed by means of the fRG (see SM for details~\cite{sm_note}).
 To determine the symmetry (and not the size) of the SC gap, we linearize Eq.~\eqref{eq: gap equation main} in $\Delta^{\sigma\sigma'}_\bk$.
 The equation becomes therefore an eigenvalue problem, where the eigenvector corresponding to the largest positive eigenvalue gives the information on the symmetry of the leading superconducting state.

-\textbf{Phase diagram and magnetic fluctuations.} In Fig.~\ref{fig: phase diag}, we show the computed superconducting phase diagram as a function of chemical potential $\mu\leq0$ and second-neighbor hopping $t'\leq0$.
-We also show the different topologies of the two Fermi surfaces, defined as the zeros of $E^-_\bk$ (blue) and $E^+_\bk$ (red), as well as the lines along which the van Hove singularities of the two quasiparticle bands reach the Fermi level.
-We note that the density of states and position in $k$ space of the two van Hove singularities are markedly different: VHS1 (left line) has a larger density of states than VHS2 (right line) and is also located further away from the $(\pi, 0)$ point, see Supplementary Information~\ref{supp_vier}.
-A large portion of the phase diagram displays a leading superconducting state living in the $B_1$ representation of the combined spin-lattice symmetry group of Hamiltonian~\eqref{eq: Rashba Hubbard hamiltonian} (see Method Section and Supplementary Information~\ref{symmetry} for more details).
-The resulting gap function can be expressed as
+\textit{Phase diagram.--} In Fig.~\ref{fig: phase diag}, we show the superconducting phase diagram as a function of chemical potential $\mu\leq0$ and second-neighbor hopping $t'\leq0$.
+We also show the different topologies of the two Fermi surfaces, as well as the lines along which the van Hove singularities of the two quasiparticle bands reach the Fermi level.
+We note that the density of states and position in $k$ space of the two van Hove singularities are marked differently: VHS1 (left line) has a larger density of states than VHS2 (right line) and is also located further away from the $(\pi, 0)$ point, see SM~\cite{sm_note}.
+In the orange region of Fig.~\ref{fig: phase diag}, labeled as iAF, the fRG flow signals an (incommensurate) antiferromagnetic instability.
+In the region enclosed by the dashed-dotted black lines the superconducting transition temperature exceeds $T=10^{-6}t$, which is the lowest temperature accessible in our fRG computation.

+A large portion of the phase diagram displays a leading superconducting state living in the $B_1$ representation of the combined spin-lattice symmetry group of Hamiltonian~\eqref{eq: Rashba Hubbard hamiltonian} ~\cite{sm_note}.
+The resulting gap function can to leading order be expressed as